-HB Reavis receives WiredScore Platinum certification for their project PLTFRM.Berlin
+HB Reavis receives WiredScore Platinum certification for its PLTFRM.Berlin project

-Berlin, 15th August 2023 – HB Reavis, the international workspace provider, has received WiredScore Platinum certification for its PLTFRM.Berlin project in Berlin-Friedrichshain.
-The planned investments in the digital infrastructure of the office property were particularly highlighted.
+Berlin, August 15th, 2023 –The international workspace provider HB Reavis has received WiredScore Platinum certification for its PLTFRM.Berlin project in Berlin-Friedrichshain.
+Planned investments in the digital infrastructure of the office property were particularly highlighted.

-WiredScore tested infrastructure, mobile radio and wireless technologies as well as documentation and availability as part of the building's connectivity.
-The PLTFRM.Berlin achieved the highest score in three infrastructure categories.
-Another top score was achieved in the category "Mobile Radio & Wireless Technologies", with particular emphasis on the availability of free WLAN in communal as well as common areas and the excellent mobile radio quality.
+WiredScore tested infrastructure, mobile radio and wireless technologies in addition to documentation and availability as part of the building's connectivity.
+PLTFRM.Berlin achieved the highest possible score in three infrastructure categories.
+Another top score was achieved in the category "Mobile Radio & Wireless Technologies", with particular emphasis on the availability of free WLAN in communal as well as common areas and excellent mobile radio quality.

 PLTFRM.Berlin is already the second office property to be developed by HB Reavis in Berlin.
 In the immediate vicinity of Berlin's Ostbahnhof station, around 27,000 square metres of modern office and retail space will be built by 2026.
 The property was designed by the renowned architectural firm Arrow Architects in cooperation with RKW Architektur +.
-Not only the digital infrastructure and the specially developed mobility concept of PLTFRM.Berlin are outstanding features, but also the holistic sustainability approach.
-The building is aiming for a LEED Platinum and Zero Carbon, a DGNB Platinum and Climate Positive award.
-In addition, a WELL Platinum certification together with the "WELL Health & Safety" seal and Smart Building certification are planned.
+Not only are the digital infrastructure and the specially developed mobility concept of PLTFRM.Berlin outstanding features, so is its overall holistic sustainability approach.
+The building is aiming for LEED Platinum and Zero Carbon certification as well as DGNB Platinum and Climate Positive certificates.
+To take it even further, WELL Platinum Certification together with the "WELL Health & Safety" seal and Smart Building Certification are planned.
 Sustainable mobility concepts are also promoted.

-WiredScore is the world's only international rating system for real estate digital connectivity.
+WiredScore is the world's only international rating system for the digital connectivity of real estate.

 About HB Reavis

 HB Reavis is an international workspace provider that designs, builds and operates places and offices that prioritise user wellbeing and productivity.
-With operations in the UK, Poland, Czech Republic, Slovakia, Hungary and Germany, HB Reavis has completed office spaces for more than 75,000 users.
+With operations in the UK, Poland, the Czech Republic, Slovakia, Hungary and Germany, HB Reavis has completed office spaces for more than 75,000 users.
 For more information, visit https://reav.is/aboutus.

 Contact person: